CityScope/CS_Mobility_Service/README.md

 Contains scripts for preparing the required data and calibrating prediction models to be used in the simulation

 ## ABM
-Contains GAMA project which simulates multi-modal transportation based on the data inputs and calibated prediction models for each city
+Contains GAMA project which simulates multi-modal transportation based on the data inputs and calibrated prediction models for each city